Moebits/soundcloud.ts/readme.md

-  /*In addition, there are a bunch of utilities that do the above automatically for convenience.*/ await soundcloud.util.downloadSearch("virtual riot", "./tracks") await soundcloud.util.downloadFavorites("tenpimusic", "./tracks") await soundcloud.util.downloadPlaylist("https://soundcloud.com/tenpimusic/sets/my-songs", "./tracks")
+  /*In addition, there are a bunch of utilities that do the above automatically for convenience.*/ await soundcloud.util.downloadSearch("virtual riot", "./tracks") await soundcloud.util.downloadFavorites("imtenpi", "./tracks") await soundcloud.util.downloadPlaylist("https://soundcloud.com/imtenpi/sets/my-songs", "./tracks")

   /*streamTrack() will download the track and will return a stream.Readable automatically.*/ const readableStream = await soundcloud.util.streamTrack("https://soundcloud.com/virtual-riot/emotionalrmx")